Ladies & Gentlemen,

 consultative forum comprising management and workmen representatives.

-conferred Cafeteria, Office and Food Lounge of Multi-Purpose hall.
+Corporate Office and Food Lounge of Multi-Purpose hall in Gurgaon.

-Your Company also conducts various sport competitions for boosting the
+Your Company also conducts various sports competitions for boosting the

 interest of employees in sports and games at intra and inter-regional

-level for Kabaddi, Cricket, Volleyball, and Badminton
+level for Kabaddi, Cricket, Volleyball, Caroms, Chess and Badminton

-etc. Your Company

-also participates regularly in Inter-PSU Sports meet and its players
+etc. and also participates regularly in Inter-PSU Sports meet.
+Your

 Prevention of Sexual Harassment at Workplace